The Wales national team is the third-oldest international side in the sport, having made their debut in 1876 in a match

 Despite effectively helping to establish competitive international soccer and joining FIFA in 1910, Wales did not enter the first three World Cups over a dispute between the home nations and soccer's global governing body.

 The early years saw the home nations take an insular approach and Wales did not play a match outside of the British Isles until they travelled to Paris in 1933 to take on France.

-Wales, the 1958 World Cup and golden age for the national team
+The 1958 World Cup and the Wales golden age

 Along with the rest of the Home Nations, Wales rejoined FIFA in 1946 and embarked upon their first qualifying campaign ahead of the 1950 World Cup.